MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 	4. Click the check mark at the bottom.
 This will bring up a dialog box asking where to put the repository.
 Choose the directory you want to put it, then press "Ok".
 The window should now look like this:
 		<p align="center"><img src="resources/github-desktop-hello-world-repo.png"/></p>

-### Why do we have two repositories?

-Remember: Git and GitHub are two different programs.
+### Okay, what did I just do?

+There's this model when working with git and GitHub for your code project.
+Understand that git and GitHub are two separate programs: git is the local program that manages your repo on your computer, and GitHub is a website that hosts your code project online and in the cloud.

 There will be a central official repository online, hosted by GitHub.
 However, you should perform the changes that you want to make on the project on your local git repository, and then tell git to make those same changes on the official GitHub repo.
+This way, your local repo, the one that you're making changes to, is in its own separate environment.
+If you screw up and trash the entire repo, that's fine!
+Clone the official repo again!
+And the official and online GitHub repo, the one that will be presented to everyone, will always be safe from disaster.

 This might seem tedious if you're working alone, but think about what happens in a team.
 It would be pretty chaotic if everyone made their own direct changes on the official online repository.
 If everyone had their own little local version of the official repository, they could use git to keep changes constant between everyone's local repositories and the official online repo.